 The basic model for Implementation Policies is very similar to the model for interaction policies described above.
 Abstract QoS requirements, in the form of intents, can be associated with SCA component implementations to indicate implementation policy requirements.
 These abstract capabilities are mapped to concrete policies via policySets at deployment time.
 Alternatively, policies can be associated directly with component implementations using policySets.
-Intents and policySets can be associated with an implementation using any of the mechanisms described above.
+Intents and policySets can be attached to associated with an implementation using any of the mechanisms described in section 4above.